deepak-dt/contrail-controller/specs/vRouter-vifdump-mirroring-for-bond-slaves.md

 --------
 ##4.2 Work Items
 --------
 a.
-Modification in vif interface manager to display slave interfaces in ‘vif -- list’ and ‘vif --get’ commands
+Modification in vif interface manager to for displaying slave interfaces as well as any monitoring interfaces created for them  in 'vif -- list' and 'vif --get' commands

 b.
-No changes required in vifdump
+Changes in 'contrail-vrouter/utils/vifdump' shell script to account for the naming convention for slave interface.
+Slave interfaces shall be named as 'vif0/<bond_vif_id>/slave<slave_eth_port_id>'

 c.
-Modifications in vRouter code for monitoring configuration; use “rte_eth_add_tx_callback” function to register a “pre_tx_burst_cbs” for the monitored slave interface whenever vif interface manager asks to add a monitoring interface for a slave interface of a bond.
+Modifications in vRouter code for monitoring configuration; use 'rte_eth_add_tx_callback' and 'rte_eth_add_rx_callback' functions to register a 'pre_tx_burst_cbs' and 'post_rx_burst_cbs' for the monitored slave interface whenever vif interface manager asks to add a monitoring interface for a slave interface of a bond.

 d.
 Modifications in vRouter code to perform the mirroring of Tx packet in the above call-back function towards the KNI/Tuntap interface